gdg-x/hoverboard/docs/tutorials/00-set-up.md

     |   |---pages/
     |

-*   `.temp/` temporary folder used save files after populating templates with data, before polymer build takes over them.
+*   `.temp/` temporary folder used to save files after populating templates with data, before polymer build takes over them.
 *   `appengine/` contains App Engine application that runs CRON job to send scheduled push notifications.
 *   `bower_components/` is the place for project dependencies.
 *   `build/` is the directory to deploy to production.